Manhunt (2017 film)

 Manhunt (simplified Chinese: 追捕; traditional Chinese; 追捕; pinyin; Zhuībǔ) is a 2017 action thriller film co-written and directed by John Woo, produced by Gordon Chan, and starring Zhang Hanyu, Masaharu Fukuyama, Qi Wei, Ha Ji-won, and Jun Kunimura.
 The Chinese-Hong Kong co-production is an adaptation of the Japanese novel Kimi yo Funnu no Kawa o Watare by Juko Nishimura, which was previously adapted in a 1976 film of the same name.
 Woo decided to develop an adaptation to commemorate the film's star Ken Takakura, who had become a cultural icon in China after the film was the first to be released in China following the Cultural Revolution.

 The film was shot on-location in Osaka and Kansai, Japan, and features a mixed Chinese, Japanese, and Korean cast, with dialogue in Mandarin, Japanese, and English.
 It has been described by Woo as a return to his older style of films, specifically mentioning The Killer.
-The film premiered at the 74th Venice International Film Festival and released in China on 24 November 2017.
+The film premiered at the 74th Venice International Film Festival to be screened out of competition and released in China on 24 November 2017.
 It was released worldwide on Netflix on 4 May 2018.